kitschpatrol/Cinder-Pango/readme.md

 **All dependencies are included in the block.**

-On Mac, dependencies were build through [Homebrew](http://brew.sh).
+On Mac, dependencies were built through [Homebrew](http://brew.sh).
 Two formulae had to be modified to build static libs instead of dylibs.
 The modified formulae are included in this repo.
 Here's how to build them if necessary:

 	// from the /docs/homebrew folder in this repo brew rm cairo